-Jeff Dunham is a well known ventriloquist and star of stand up comedy with a net worth of $45 million.
+Jeff Dunham net worth and salary: Jeff Dunham is a well known ventriloquist and comedian who has a net worth of $60 million.
 Jeff Dunham has earned his net worth through his numerous performances on stage, television and in films.
 Dunham and his puppet, Debbie, appeared in the movie "Dinner for Shmucks" with Paul Rudd and Steve Carell.
 Dunham played the character role of Lewis.
 He has also played the role of The "Amazing Ken" with his little friend Jose Jalapeno on a stick, in the film Delta Farce, starring Larry the Cable Guy.
 Dunham has also given many stand up comedy performances on television shows such as The Tonight Show with Johnny Carson and Comedy Central Presents, as well as performing at the comedy club, The Improv Chain.
 He has also appeared in television shows such as Blue Collar TV, Good Morning America, Hollywood Squares and others, including his own one hour specials, Jeff Dunham: Arguing With Myself,(2006) Jeff Dunham: Spark of Insanity (2007) and Jeff Dunham's Very Special Christmas Special (2008).
 His Christmas special brought in the highest ratings in the history of Comedy Central.
 In 2009, Dunham cut a deal with Comedy Central, giving him a chance to air his fourth special, do a tour of sixty cities, gain a partnership in consumer products, and an order for the Jeff Dunham Show television series, as well as DVD's.
 The Jeff Dunham Show only lasted for one season because of bad reviews and the fact that it cost too much to produce.
 But some wonder if it had to do with the critics disapproval of some of the material for his comedy routines and specials.
 Dunham also made appearances on several television sitcoms.
 On 3rd Rock, he played the character, Rick Wayne, a ventriloquist from Georgia with his puppet, Pumpkin, and in an episode of Sonny With a Chance, accompanied by his little buddy Walter.
 He and Walter played the part of two security guards.

 In 2008, "Don't Come Home For Christmas" was Dunham's first music album, with Brian Haner as his Guitar Guy.
 Along with your original Christmas tunes, Dunham has a different version of Jingle Bells, called Jingle Bombs, which is a song by Achmed, the dead terrorist.
 There's been a lot of controversy over Dunham's choice of comedic material, saying that many of his characters are racist, sexist and homophobic caricatures.
 He has also been criticized for making fun of television critics.
 According to Dunham, he is just doing what a comic is suppose to do, make people laugh.